Float

 The Global Ocean Biogeochemistry (GO-BGC) Array is a project funded by the US National Science Foundation to build a global network of chemical and biological sensors that will monitor ocean health.
 Scientists from partnering institutions will build and deploy 500 robotic ocean-monitoring floats around the globe that will collect data on the chemistry and the biology of the ocean from the surface to a depth of 2,000 meters, with the aim of improving computer models of ocean fisheries and climate, and to monitor and forecast the effects of ocean warming and ocean acidification on sea life.

 In honor of our belovèd JennyBoo, I’ll be working with MBARI Engineer Tom O’Reilly to draw on an adopted float that will include designs created by the children residing at the Friends of Huế Foundation’s Children’s Shelter in Việt Nam.
 The float will also be adorned with an orchid+tea leaf garland made specially for this project by Minnie Uyen Thai.
-Jenny was a world-traveler who was enamored by the mysteries that science could help us understand, so this is a beautifully fitting way to celebrate her life and memory together with the children whom she so deeply adored, while taking part in this unique project to help us learn more about our changing oceans!
+Jenny was an artist and world-traveler who was enamored by the mysteries that science could help us understand, so this is a beautifully fitting way to celebrate her life and memory together with the children whom she so deeply adored, while taking part in this unique project to help us learn more about our changing oceans!

 To date, students from nine countries have adopted Argo floats, and the Jenny Do is the first one from Việt Nam.